Polymer/old-docs-site/docs/start/reusableelements.md

 Great—you now have a tagged release for your element.
 Next up, let's create a meaningful demo and landing page for your element.

-While optional, we recommend modifying the `demo.html` page to provide a real-world example of your element.
+While optional, we recommend modifying the `demo.html` page to provide a real-world [example](http://googlewebcomponents.github.io/google-chart/components/google-chart/demo.html) of your element.
 Developers can get a feel for how your element behaves, and can use your demo as a jumping off point for integrating your element in their own projects.

 This is also your chance to share documentation for your element's public interface. `index.html` uses our [core-component-page](https://github.com/Polymer/core-component-page) element to parse out documentation from your element as long as you’re using our custom flavour of [JSDoc comments](http://usejsdoc.org/about-getting-started.html). `seed-element` includes boilerplate for these comments out of the box.
 (You can check the [core-doc-viewer issue tracker](https://github.com/Polymer/core-doc-viewer/issues) for a list of known issues with specific types of JSDoc comments.)

-This allows us to automatically group your documentation by attributes, methods and events, show an example and provide a summary of what your element does.
-It can also provide you to a link to an element [demo](http://polymerlabs.github.io/seed-element/components/seed-element/demo.html).
+This allows us to:

+* Provide a summary of what your element does.
+* Automatically group your documentation by attributes, methods and events.
+* Show an example of your element in action.
+* Link up to an element [demo](http://polymerlabs.github.io/seed-element/components/seed-element/demo.html).

 Take a look at `demo.html` and the rendered JSDocs in `index.html` in your browser to make sure you're happy with your customizations.
 You'll need to access them via `http:` URIs served from a [local web server](https://www.google.com/search?q=local+web+server); they won't display properly if opened directly via `file:` URIs.

-Once `demo.html` the docs in `index.html` look good locally, make sure that you've pushed any changes to your repo's `master` branch.
+Once `demo.html` and the docs in `index.html` look good locally, make sure that you've pushed any changes to your repo's `master` branch.
 We can now use a special script to push a landing page for your element to GitHub pages.
 Inside your terminal, walk through running the following commands:

     # Navigate back to your development directory
     cd ..